-In the second place, the anode of V_1 is shunted by a series-connected resistor R_7 and capacitor C_6 .
+First, the anode of V_1 is shunted by a series-connected resistor R_7 and capacitor C_6 .

-In the third place, the feedback path across the output stage is made frequency-dependent by the inclusion of resistor R{18} and capacitor C{16} .
+In the second place the feedback path across the output stage is made frequency-dependent by the inclusion of resistor R{18} and capacitor C{16} .